fsxfreak/Dotarthstone/README.md

 This is a school project, and it is not intended for commercial use.
 By Section 107 of U.S. copyright law, all references to Dota and Hearthstone fall under fair use.

-Dotarthstone is a Hearthstone spin-off inspired by Dota that [can]/[is planned to] be played over email.
+Dotarthstone is a Hearthstone spin-off inspired loosely by Dota that is played over email.
 Only an amateur effort at game balance is attempted.

 ## License